zwhbio2017/clipipe/docs/index.md

 # CLIPipe

-CLIPipe is an integrated pipeline for analyzing CLIP sequencing data.
+CLIPipe test is an integrated pipeline for analyzing CLIP sequencing data.
 It provides all the commands needed to process CLIP-seq data, and it could identify and quantify sites of protein-RNA interactions on RNA from CLIP-seq data.

 CLIPipe's input is the raw FASTQ file of CLIP-seq, and its main output is BED files with identified cross-linked sites.